Wood Decking vs Composite Decking: Which is Best?

 The lower upfront costs mean that wood decks are better for when you’re flipping a property and need a cheaper solution for the short term.
 It can also be beneficial for rental properties when you only plan on keeping the property for a couple of years.
 This is because the maintenance is skipped and the long-term gains of composite decking are not realized.

 Another benefit of wood decking is the natural appearance it offers.
 Being made of wood (with clear grains, knots, and figures), it has a rustic look and feel that complements a natural garden aesthetic.

 Many homeowners choose a wood deck due to its authenticity and aesthetics.
 Some people think wood looks a lot better and they believe the higher maintenance costs are worth it due to the aesthetics that it offers.

-Wood decks do not hold up to exposure to the elements of the same wear and tear that composite decking does.
 However, there are ways to enhance a wood deck’s durability.
 You can use treated lumber or opt for a weather-resistant wood that holds up a lot better against harsh elements.
 Cedar is an example of this kind of wood.
-However, it will still not hold up for as long as a composite deck will, since the surface is made of a more robust plastic material.
+But, it will still not hold up for as long as a composite deck will, since the surface is made of a more robust plastic material.